 - Calculation worksheet on page 2 of the Employee Reimbursement Form

 - Sample Calculation #1: An employee lives in Littlestown and drives to Harrisburg for a conference.
 Total round trip mileage is 93.20.
 Their daily round trip commute to the College is 20.38 miles.
 They can be reimbursed for 72.82 miles.

 - Sample Calculation #2: An employee lives in Camp Hill and drives to Harrisburg for a conference.
 Total round trip miles is 7.94.
 Their daily round trip commute to the College is 69.24.
 They are not eligible for reimbursement.

 - Sample Calculation #3: An employee leaves the College and drives to BWI for a conference then returns to the College.
 No daily round trip commute deduction is required.

 Gas / Fuel purchase reimbursements are allowable for rental or college owned vehicles only.

 An employee may request reimbursement for moving travel.
 These requests should be directed to HR or the Provost Office for authorization.
-The mileage reimbursement rate for moving between January 1, 2022 and June 30, 2022 is 18 cents per mile (taxable to the employee) and effective July 1, 2022 the rate is 22 cents per mile.
+The mileage reimbursement rate for moving beginning January 1, 2023 is 22 cents per mile (taxable to the employee).
+The rate was 22 cents a mile from July 1, 2022 through December 31, 2022.